Gender-Based Violence in Crises

 - Anyone can be a survivor or a perpetrator of GBV, but women and girls are primarily affected by it

-- Mitigating GBV risks is about good quality programming
+- Mitigating GBV risks is about good quality programming and it is everyone's job

 - Localizing response and developing partnerships are the key to success of interventions